 - Regulated Medical Waste Service: Handling and disposal of regulated medical waste (e.g. sharps, etc.) must be compliant with OSHA and Virginia Department of Environmental Quality regulations.
 Waste must be managed by one of the following groups:

 - Commercial Source such as Sci Med Waste Systems, Inc.

 - Shipping Infectious Substances Training (if applicable)

-- Training, available online Log-in, is required to ship human specimens
+- Training is required to ship human specimens by air

 - NOTE: The Courtesy letter should be used ONLY for human derived materials, including patient specimens.
 Category B cultures should be shipped by air or packaged as a Category B and transported by trained personnel or a certified courier.
 Category A shipments may NEVER be transported by ground.
 More information here.